 Ms. Frosco has been a guest lecturer on copyright, licensing, corporate espionage and intellectual property litigation for Pace University Law School.
-She regularly presents to both lawyers and non-lawyers on intellectual property, cyber law, litigation and construction law and has been a guest columnist in the Westchester Business Journal concerning copyright.
+She regularly presents to both lawyers and non-lawyers on intellectual property, art law, cyber law, litigation and dispute resolution and construction law and has been a guest columnist in the Westchester Business Journal concerning copyright.
 She is a National Institute of Trial Advocacy certificate recipient.

-Ms. Frosco is a Past President of the Women’s Bar Association of the State of New York, the state’s second largest bar association and a United Nations NGO.
+Ms. Frosco is a Past President of the Women’s Bar Association of the State of New York, the state’s second largest statewide bar association and a United Nations NGO.
 She is a Past President of the Southern District of New York Chapter of the Federal Bar Association (FBA), a national association of attorneys and members of the Federal judiciary.
-She currently serves on the Executive Committee of New York State Bar Association’s Entertainment Arts and Sports Law (“EASL”) Section as Co-Chair of the Section’s Trademark & Copyright Committee.
-She also serves as Co-Chair of both the Intellectual Property and the Technology Committees of the Westchester Women’s Bar Association.
+She serves on the Executive Committee of New York State Bar Association’s Entertainment Arts and Sports Law (“EASL”) Section as Co-Chair of the Section’s International Committee and was a past Co-Chair of the Trademark & Copyright Committee.
 Ms. Frosco is a Fellow of both the American Bar Association Foundation and the Foundation of the New York Bar Association.
 She serves on the governing Committee of the London-based Society of English and American Lawyers and is a member by invitation of the International Women’s Forum – United Kingdom chapter where she Co-Chairs the Arts and Cultural Affairs SIG.

 Ms. Frosco earned both J.D. and LL.M.
 (International & Comparative Law) degrees from Duke University School of Law and a B.A. degree from Boston College (History; concentration in Art History).
 She was Editor-In-Chief of the Duke International & Comparative Law Annual.
-She is admitted to practice in New York, California, New Jersey and Washington, D.C., as well as before the United States Supreme Court.
+She is U.S. qualified, being admitted to practice in New York, California, New Jersey and Washington, D.C., as well as before the United States Supreme Court.